-Recommendation 2.2: The chair should be an independent director
+Recommendation 2.5: The chair should be an independent Director and in particular should not be the same person as the CEO of the Company

-The chairman, Paul Reading, is an independent director.
-He is responsible for the leadership of the board and he has no other positions that hinder the effective performance of this role.
+The chairman, Paul Reading, is an independent Director.
+He is responsible for the leadership of the Board and he has no other positions that hinder the effective performance of this role.
+The role of Managing Director (equivalent to CEO) is held by Michael Buckland.